 Different Detox Options

-There are two different drug detox programs common in the U.S. today: inpatient and outpatient.
+There are 2 different drug detox programs common in the U.S. today: inpatient and outpatient.
 Inpatient detox requires you to stay at the treatment facility for the duration of your treatment.
 This is the most commonly recommended program, as it guarantees that you have round-the-clock access to medical care.
 Inpatient programs help keep you away from the things in your life that used to trigger your drug use, which makes your treatment more likely to be successful.
 It will also make your transition to your addiction treatment program easier.

 Sometimes, unavoidable commitments like family or a job prevent someone from attending inpatient detox.
 They may instead try an outpatient program.
 Outpatient detox programs only require you to be at the facility for a few hours a day.
 This option is really only suited to people with less severe addictions, who are able to hold themselves accountable and attend every required session.
 Outpatient detox programs are rare.
 However, as they are typically not as effective because of how difficult it is to overcome an addiction when your drug of choice is still easily available to you.